tomeshnet/documents/meeting_notes/20180606_website-planning-meeting-notes.md

     - _Building the Peer-to-Peer Internet_ Workshop
     - IPFS streaming
     - `prototype-cjdns-pi`
+        - Move _Build a Node_ to the prototype project page
     - Website
 - Ideas on content to attach to each project on page:
     - Matrix project channel
     - Categorizing icons
     - Skill cards
     - State of the project
-- Investigate adding _Build a Node_ in this page

 ### Contact Updates